Ezinne Uzo-Okoro: White House Office of Science and Technology Policy

+ISAM and COSMIC

+ISAM refers to capabilities and operations in space that enable inspection, life extension, repair, upgrading, relocation, refueling, assembly, and on-orbit manufacturing of space systems, with applications in Earth orbit, cislunar space, deep space, and on celestial bodies.
+It is positioned as a national imperative for sustainable space infrastructure and the growth of the space economy.
+Under Uzo-Okoro’s leadership in government and through the Consortium for Space Mobility and ISAM Capabilities (COSMIC), these capabilities have been coordinated among industry, civil space agencies, defense, and academic partners.

+Other Roles and Recognition

-Uzo-Okoro is a senior fellow at the Harvard Kennedy School Belfer Center for Science and International Affairs.
-She works with the Defense, Emerging Technology, and Strategy Program.
+After leaving OSTP, Uzo-Okoro became a senior fellow at the Harvard Kennedy School Belfer Center for Science and International Affairs, working with the Defense, Emerging Technology, and Strategy Program.
 Uzo-Okoro is a member of the Council on Foreign Relations and a member of the Space Task Force, which produced a space report in February 2025.
 She is also a partner at the venture capital firm, SineWave Ventures.
 She was a Presidential Leadership Scholar in 2018, where she formed terraformers.com, a permaculture platform focused on food security.
+Her immigration story is included in President George W. Bush’s book, Out of Many, One.